Login

 Photo of Moses Kington-Walberg

-Moses completed a Bachelor of Music - Honours (achieving First Class) at the University of Melbourne under Elliott Gyger, and a Bachelor of Music at the University of Western Australia under James Ledger.
+Moses completed a BMus (Hons.) (composition) at the University of Melbourne under the supervision of Elliott Gyger and Stephanie Shon, and a BMus (composition and music studies double major) at the University of Western Australia under James Ledger.
+He is also an alumnus of creative development programs including those with the Australian Youth Orchestra, Western Australian Symphony Orchestra, and Australian Art Orchestra.
 Other composition mentors he has studied with include Lachlan Skipworth, Melody Eötvös, Miriama Young, Stuart Greenbaum, and Olivia Davies.
-Moses is also an alumnus of creative development programs including those with the Australian Youth Orchestra, the West Australian Symphony Orchestra, and the Australian Art Orchestra.

 Biography provided by the composer — current to March 2024